substantial/authorization_attrs/README.md

 ## Example

 Say you're working on an application with organizations and groups within them.
-The users permitted to edit a group might be the following group:
+The users permitted to edit a group might be the following:

 * Its admins
 * Its organization's admins